 This category is weighted at 75% on the CLDF and includes: curriculum, specialized education, degrees, licenses or areas of expertise.
-Employee received a total of five (5) points out of a possible ten (10) points in this category; a score much lower than the other employee within her competitive level.
-Employee argues that her Masters in teaching was not considered in her competitive level ranking score card.
-Employee received a total of five (5) points in this area.
-It can be reasonably assumed that her degrees were taken into consideration in the calculation of the awarded points.
-And there is no indication that this would supplant the higher score received by the other employee in the Competitive Level who was not separated from service pursuant to the RIF.
-Moreover, it is within the principal of Woodsons' managerial expertise to assign numeric values to this factor.
+Employee received a total of three (3) points out of a possible ten (10) points in this category; a score much lower than other employees within her competitive level.
+Employee argues that the documentary evidence does not support the score afforded to her.
+Along with her Bachelors and Master degree, Employee received several recommendations and certificates during her tenure with the DCPS.
+However, Employee has failed to provide any evidence to highlight how the degree translates into her classroom expertise.
+Employee argues that the documentary evidence, specifically her performance evaluation does not support the score afforded to her.
+However, an employee's performance evaluation does not fall within this category when allocating scores in the CLDF.
+There is no indication that any supplemental evidence would supplant the higher score received by the other employees in the Competitive Level who were not separated from service pursuant to the RIF.
+Moreover, it is within the principal of Ross' managerial expertise to assign numeric values to this factor.